rauschma/markcheck/doc/manual/reference.md

 * Body label `before:`, `after:`, `around:`: A _line mod_ directive.
 Such a directive is used in three ways:
   * Attribute `each="some-lang"`: The modifications are applied to all code blocks with the specified language.
   * Attribute `id="some-id"`: A code block directive can apply the line mod to its code via `applyInner="some-id"` and  `applyOuter="some-id"`.
-  * Various attributes other that `each` and `id`: The directive is a code block directive, the changes are applied to its code.
+  * Neither `each` nor `id`: The directive defines two entities:
+    * A local line mod
+    * A code block directive that uses the line mod locally.
+* Body label `insert:`: Only supported for local line mods.

 ## Entities